-The minor requires completion of 24.0 credits, comprised of six required courses and two additional BACS undergraduate courses of the student's choosing.
-Students may elect to begin coursework in this minor at any point in their undergraduate education.
-It is strongly suggested that students pursuing this minor consult with faculty in the Behavioral Health Counseling (https://drexel.edu/cnhp/faculty/profiles/) program for advice in selecting electives that will best meet their goals in this minor.
+The minor requires completion of 24.0 credits, comprised of six required courses and two additional BACS undergraduate courses.
+Students may elect to begin coursework in this minor at any point during their undergraduate education.

-For more for information, please visit the Psychiatric Rehabilitation (https://drexel.edu/cnhp/academics/undergraduate/Minor-Psychiatric-Rehabilitation/) minor page.
+For more information, please visit the Psychiatric Rehabilitation (https://drexel.edu/cnhp/academics/undergraduate/Minor-Psychiatric-Rehabilitation/) minor page.